 In addition to that, the sleep they get during the daytime counts towards their daily quota of sleep that every child needs to have.
 There are only so many hours in a night that a child is able to sleep.
 Therefore, by looking at their sleep in a 24-hour window it is much easier to ensure your child’s development is both healthy and as we wish to be by them sleeping the correct length of time.

 The benefits of good sleep for a child include, but is not limited to:

 – Overall improved mental and physical health

-With the lack of proper sleep on your little one causing diseases such as high blood pressure, obesity, depression, heart illnesses, and other illnesses.
+The lack of proper sleep on your little one can cause diseases such as high blood pressure, obesity, depression, heart illnesses, and other illnesses.

-Part 2 – I will look and discuss how to improve your child daytime sleep.
-If in the meantime you know and understand the best thing to do is get help with your child sleep then I offer a Do – It – Yourself (DIY) sleep program which I personalize to you and your child allowing you to follow this in your own time and make the positive changes you need to ensure your child is healthy and well.
-I also offer a one to one personalized program with up to 4 weeks of support by purchasing it via this link.
-To discuss this further you can book a free 15min introductory call with myself to speak about how I can help you and your family sleep better.
+I will look and discuss how to improve your child’s daytime sleep.
+If, in the meantime, you know and understand the best thing to do is get help with your child’ sleep.
+I offer a Do – It – Yourself (DIY) sleep program personalize to you and your child’s situation.
+Allowing you to follow this in your own time and make the positive changes you need to ensure your child is healthy and well.